FreeRADIUS/wiki.freeradius.org/list-help.md

 `debugfile` file in your e-mail, in its entirety.
 The list is used to long debug outputs, don't worry about it being too big.

+**Please** post the debug output in-line in the email.  **Do not** add it as an attachment.
+The more steps people have to take to read your message, the less likely it is that they will help you.

+**Please** do not post PNG screen captures of a terminal window showing the debug output.

-A good debug output will look something like the following:
+A good debug output will look something like the following, which is explained [here](radiusd-X)

     $ /opt/fr30x/sbin/radiusd -X 2>&1 | tee debugfile
     FreeRADIUS Version 3.0.17